kiranvshah/chatgpt-proxy-server/README.md

 ### Usage

 1. Create a '.env' file in the root directory of your project and set the `OPENAI_EMAIL` and `OPENAI_PASSWORD` environment variables.
+2. Generate a NopeCHA key [here](https://nopecha.com/manage) and paste it as the `NOPECHA_KEY` in '.env'.
-2. Run `pnpm install` to install the required dependencies.
+3. Run `pnpm install` to install the required dependencies.
-3. Start the server by running `pnpm start`.
+4. Start the server by running `pnpm start`.

-### Limitations

-ChatGPT requires captchas to be solved, so this cannot run fully automatically.
-If you have a [2captcha](https://2captcha.com/) account, you could add the parameter `captchaToken` to the `ChatGPTAPIBrowser` options, although the 2captcha API is not free.